anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/05-06-evaluation/scripts/plots/README.md

 </p>
 <figcaption>
   <div align="center">
    Resolution times for 50 AAAA record queries using FETCH with block-wise transfer.
-Note, that block size 64 was only used with AAAA records, as DNS responses for A record stay below 64 bytes in size.
+Block size 64 was only used with AAAA records, as DNS responses for A record stay below 64 bytes in size.
   </div>
 </figcaption>
 </figure>